 To host your media within AWS you will need to create an S3 bucket.
 You can do this from Amazon AWS.
 Create a new account and follow the steps to create an S3 bucket.

-As the media within the bucket will need to be accessible front-end website, you will need to allow Umbraco and the world to access your media, so you will need to ensure that you do not block public access, by making sure the 'block public access' is not ticked:
+As the media within the bucket will need to be accessible from a public-facing website, you will need to allow your CMS and the world access.
+You need to ensure that you do not block public access from your bucket by making sure the 'block public access' is not ticked:

 You will also need to configure a user account so you can upload files to S3.
-To create a user token within AWS go to the 'My Security Credentials':
+To create a user token within AWS go to the 'My Security Credentials' page:

-When you're creating the user you will use for Umbraco to access AWS, you will need to ensure the user has the 'AmazonS3FullAccess' permission:
+When you're creating the account that you will use for Umbraco to access AWS, you will need to ensure the account has the 'AmazonS3FullAccess' permission:

-After creating a user, you will need to get the access id and token to use within your website.
-You will put these two things within an app setting within the
+After creating an account, you will need to get the access ID and the access token.
+The tokens will be used as the connection details.
+They will allow Umbraco to communicate with the bucket.
+You will put these two settings within an app setting within the sites

-web.config later.
-To get a key within the security credentials section, like the 'create access key'.
-Copy the details from the pop-up:
+web.config shortly.
+You can get these keys from within the security credentials section.
+Copy the details from the 'create access key' pop-up:

 Managing Your Media

-The easiest way to manage and upload files from your PC into S3 is to use S3 Browser.
-From here you just need your access ID and secret code.
+The easiest way to manage and upload files from your PC into an S3 bucket is to use S3 Browser.
+Use this to copy your existing media library into S3.
+You just need your access ID and secret code.
+To configure Umbraco to use the S3 bucket will require installing a community package, Umbraco S3 Provider.
+To do this, within Visual Studio, open the package manager console and type this:

 Run these commands:

-After installing those packages, we will need to update some config files.
+After installing the packages, we will need to update some config files.

 To configure Azure you will need to update/add

-I encountered a massive issue that took me a lot of head-scratching.
+When setting this up, I encountered an issue that resulted in a lot of head-scratching.
 When I looked in the log files, this exception was being thrown:

 Exception of type 'Amazon.Runtime.Internal.HttpErrorResponseException